 The EC is directly funded by a vote of Parliament.
-Its budget is divided into three categories core funding, event-related costs and policy development grants which are paid to political parties.
-In 20112012, 20.79 million for regular activitiesn 20122013, funding for referendums was provided in the amount of 66 million.ore funding is affected by government-wide budgetary policy.
-As a result of an ongoing spending review process, the EC committed to delivering savings of 32 from the core budget over the years 20102011 to 20142015 (EC 2013, 23).
+Its budget is divided into three categories: core funding, event-related costs and policy development grants, which are paid to political parties.
+In 2011–2012, Parliament voted £20.79 million for regular EC activities, and in 2012–2013, funding for referendums was provided in the amount of £66 million.

+The EC’s core funding is affected by government-wide budgetary policy.
+As a result of an ongoing government spending review process, the EC committed to delivering savings of 32 percent from the core budget over the years 2010–2011 to 2014–2015 (Electoral Commission 2013, 23).

-mployees are not members of the civil service; in fact the current xecutive irector had to resign from the civil service to assume his position.
+EC employees are not members of the civil service; in fact, the current executive director had to resign from the civil service to assume his position.
 However, in determining the classification and remuneration of its employees, the EC must by law take into account comparable positions in the civil service.

 Accountability and Independence

-The primary accountability is to Parliament and more specifically the Speaker’s Committee.
-The Speaker’s Committee was created under the PPERA ( 2) The Speaker chair and is responsible for establishing membership, which must reflect the balance of party representation in the House of Commons. embership includes the Speaker, two ministers of the Crown, the Chairman of the Home Affairs Committee of the House of Commons and five backbench members of the Commons.
+The EC’s primary accountability is to Parliament and, more specifically, the Speaker’s Committee.
+The Speaker’s Committee was created under the PPERA (section 2).
+The Speaker acts as chair and is responsible for establishing the membership, which must reflect the balance of party representation in the House of Commons.
+Membership typically includes the Speaker, two ministers of the Crown, the Chairman of the Home Affairs Committee of the House of Commons and five backbench members of the Commons.

-The ommittee performs a number of functions
+The committee performs a number of functions.

-Identifying possible new members and report to the House of Commons grounds for removal of a commissioner
+Identifying possible new members and reporting to the House of Commons any grounds for removal of a commissioner.

-Recommending the appointment of chairperson from within the EC and reviewing hisher performance for purposes of renewal as described earlier
+Recommending the appointment of the chairperson from within the EC and reviewing his or her performance for the purposes of renewal, as described earlier.

-Examining the annual stimates to determine whether they represent an economical, efficient and effective operation and modify them before presenting them to the House of Commons for approval
+Examining the EC’s annual estimates to determine whether they represent an economical, efficient and effective operation and modifying them before presenting them to the House of Commons for approval.

-Examining the five-year corporate plan modify before placing before the House of Commons for approval
+Examining the five-year corporate plan and modifying it before placing it before the House of Commons for approval.

-Consulting with the Treasury Department before reaching decisions on estimates and plans
+Consulting with the Treasury Department before reaching decisions on the EC’s estimates and plans.

-Designating the ccounting fficer (the xecutive irector is designated) who answers for the financial propriety of its finances
+Designating the EC’s accounting officer (the executive director is designated), who answers for the financial propriety of its finances.

-Receiving reports from the Comptroller and Auditor General on the economy, efficiency and effectiveness of the EC
+Receiving reports from the Comptroller and Auditor General on the economy, efficiency and effectiveness of the EC.

-Reporting to the House of Commons.
+Reporting each year to the House of Commons.

 The Speaker’s Committee is the parliamentary “home base” for the EC and the main forum where it is held accountable.
-On the important matter of budget, is legally required to consult the Treasury Department. is not required to obtain Treasury approval but, if in approving the EC budget it goes against a clear Treasury recommendation, this fact must be reported to the House of Commons.
+On the important matter of setting the EC’s budget, it is legally required to consult the Treasury Department.
+It is not required to obtain Treasury approval, but, if in approving the EC budget it goes against a clear Treasury recommendation, this fact must be reported by law to the House of Commons.

-From time to time affairs can be the subject of debates (for example, on electionrelated bills) and scrutiny in Question Period and parliamentary committees. n policy issues, possible reforms to elect laws, the EC appears before the Commons Political and Constitutional Reform.
-There is no generalized requirement that governments consult the EC before introducing elect law, although a number of legislative matters advance consultation. onsultation does not mean that governments must accept the advice.
+From time to time, the EC’s affairs can be the subject of debates (for example, on election-related bills) and scrutiny in Question Period and before parliamentary committees.
+For example, on policy issues, such as possible reforms to electoral laws, the EC appears before the Commons Political and Constitutional Reform Committee.
+There is no generalized requirement that governments consult the EC before introducing changes to electoral law, although a number of legislative matters require advance consultation.
+However, consultation does not mean that governments must accept the EC’s advice.